 Quantitative Transcription-Mediated Amplification (TMA)

 New York DOH Approval Status

-After separation from cells: Ambient: Unacceptable; Refrigerated: 5 days; Frozen: 2 months
+After separation from cells: Ambient: 24 hours (Critical: Ship FROZEN); Refrigerated: 5 days; Frozen: 2 months

 Lower limit of quantitation (LLoQ):